jamacio/magento-cloud-docker/README.md

 cd magento-cloud-docker
 ```
 ---
-After running the build command, notice that a folder has been created: magento
+After running the build command, notice that a folder has been created: magento2
 ```
 make build
 ```